aurotripathy/sushi-detector/README.md

 ## Prediction

-The predictor is initialized from a configuration (cfg) and takes as input, an image, resizes it to the specified resolution, runs the model and produces a dict of predictions.
+The instantiated predictor takes as input, an image, resizes it to the specified resolution, runs the model and produces a dict of predictions.
 Model loading and input preprocessing is taken care of for you via the configuration.

 ```
 pred = DefaultPredictor(cfg)